-The OLTL QMET conducted a Readiness Review of the selected vendor prior to serving waiver participants.
+The OLTL Quality Management and Efficiency Teams (QMET) conducted a Readiness Review of the selected F/EA prior to serving waiver participants.
 The purpose of the Readiness Review was to assess and document the status of the selected vendor's readiness to meet the requirements as outlined in the competitive procurement documents.
-OLTL will monitor the selected vendor to ensure that the contract deliverables are met and participants are in receipt of Financial Management Services in accordance with their ISP.
-The statewide vendor will be monitored by QMET annually.
+OLTL will monitor the selected F/EA to ensure that the contract deliverables are met and participants are in receipt of Financial Management Services in accordance with their ISP.
+The statewide F/EA will be monitored by QMET annually.
 OLTL will monitor the FMS organization's performance of administrative activities, as well as adherence to contract conditions and waiver requirements.
 These requirements include, but are not limited to, participant satisfaction, timeliness and accuracy of payments to workers, accuracy of information provided to participants and workers by the F/EA, timeliness and accuracy of tax fillings on behalf of the participant, and executed agreements between the F/EA and the workers or other vendors.
-In accordance with the timelines set forth in Appendix A, if the FMS organization is not in compliance with a contractual or waiver provisions, OLTL will issue a Statement of Findings.
-The F/EA will be required to develop a Corrective Action Plan (CAP) in response to each finding and remediate areas of non-compliance.
+If the FMS organization is not in compliance with a contractual or waiver provisions, OLTL will issue a Statement of Findings.
+The F/EA will be required to develop a Corrective Action Plan (CAP) in response to each finding and remediate areas of noncompliance.
 OLTL will conduct follow-up monitoring activities to ensure the CAP is instituted and identified issues are remediated.
 In addition to the process described above, OLTL will monitor performance through the use of quarterly and annual status reports as well as problem identification reports.
 These reports cover activities performed and issues encountered during the reporting period.
 OLTL will also conduct on-site monitoring more frequently if utilization or problem identification reports indicate additional review is necessary.